 A live chat is a conversation on Twitter which takes place in real time.
 A topic, time and a hashtag is agreed by the leaders, and they are joined on the day by people who want to talk about that topic with each other.
 Livechats can be fast and furious, but a great way to discuss, make new contacts and share experiences.

 To livetweet an event means to tweet about it while you’re actually participating in it.
 Conferences or seminar presentations are often livetweeted.
-This may be done in an official capacity, with organisers inviting participants to livetweet the papers, giving attendees a pre-agreed ‘official’ hashtag to use, running up to the event, during and after, to find out who’s going to be there, what the papers were about, and any follow-up questions.
-A live stream of the tweets at the conference may even be displayed alongside the speaker on a ‘tweetwall’, using a tool such as Hootfeed.
+This may be done in an official capacity, with organizers inviting participants to livetweet the papers, giving attendees a pre-agreed ‘official’ hashtag to use, running up to the event, during and after, to find out who’s going to be there, what the papers were about, and any follow-up questions.
+A live stream of the tweets at the conference may even be displayed alongside the speaker on a ‘tweetwall’.

 Livetweeting is very visible, so do keep comments professional.

-It’s a way to continue conversations, perhaps with the presenter themselves, after the conference has finished.
-People following the livetweeting from elsewhere can still participate in the conference, addressing questions for the speakers via tweets.
-This is especially effective if the conference is also being livestreamed on the web, with live video and sound.
+It’s a way to continue conversations, perhaps with the presenter themselves, after the event has finished.
+People following the livetweeting from elsewhere can still participate in the event, addressing questions for the speakers via tweets.
+This is especially effective if the event is also being livestreamed on the web, with live video and sound.

 If you’re livetweeting, then do:

-- check with the organizers and presenters that it’s ok to livetweet
+- if you’re at a conference, check with the organizers and presenters that it’s ok to livetweet

 - alert your followers that you will be livetweeting so they’re not confused!